 100 and the utility given by another is 12,000, we can only say that the utility of the latter is greater.
-We could not say that the individual gets \ll 120 times more utility" from this option, because utility is not a quantity.
+We could not say that the individual gets "120 times more utility" from this option, because utility is not a quantity.
 Furthermore, the sign of utility may be positive or negative with no effect on its interpretation.
-If one option gives -15 utility and another gives -12, selecting the second is not, as it might seem, the \ll 120 times more utility from this option, because utility is not a quantity.
-Furthermore, the sign of utility may be positive or negative with no effect on its interpretation.
-If one option gives -15 utility and another gives -12, selecting the second is not, as it might seem, the \ll 120 times more utility from this option, because utility is not a quantity.
+If one option gives -15 utility and another gives -12, selecting the second is not, as it might seem, the "lesser of two evils", but can only be interpreted as the better option.

 Utility can be seen as a measure of how much one values a particular good.
 This depends entirely on the preferences of that individual, rather than some external, or universal measure.
-So while an apple and an orange may give utility values of 5 and 10 respectively to one individual, they may give 1,250 and - 180 to another.
+So while an apple and an orange may give utility values of 5 and 10 respectively to one individual, they may give 1,250 and -180 to another.
 These values depend only on how they are valued case.
 In ordinary uses the term utility is used to denote usefulness but in economics the term utility is used in different meaning and in wider sense.